 At Westminster, student leadership is servant leadership.
 In the spring, student leaders will be chosen through a process that includes an application, recommendation, and interview.
 Student leaders are expected to work closely with the faculty leaders to guide the meetings and events planned by the groups.

 To provide a seamless transition to our Upper School Leadership Program, 8th grade students will be given the opportunity to join the Middle School Leadership Team.
-The application process will take place in September.
+The application process will take place during 4th quarter of 7th grade and 2nd quarter for new 8th grade students.
 Students will be required to complete an application and an essay.
-Membership is not limited to a certain number of students in middle school due to the fact that these students will filter into many leadership opportunities in upper school.

 The Student Leadership Team is a multi-grade level group of upper school students who work together to build community and practice hands-on leadership in the planning and executing of school-wide activities.
 These students will work closely with grade-level faculty leaders and the Director of Student Services to plan class and school-wide activities.
 Eight to ten leaders will be chosen for each upper school grade.